hobyst/flmidi-101/flmidi-101.md

 You have to keep in mind how familiar you are with Python (and programming, in general) before you get into reading the rest of this guide.

-If you are already familiar with Python programming, you can straight up skip this and start reading the next section, but if you are new to either Python or programming, then this might be of your interest.
+If you are already familiar with Python programming, you can straight up skip this and start reading the next section, but if you are new to either Python or programming, then this might help you to get a better understanding of it.

 ### 0.1.
-Firstly, what is this Python thing?
+What is Python?

 Python is an open-source, high-level, object-oriented, interpreted and multiplatform programming language.